Staffing Levels and Dependency Audit - Care Homes

 • Q63 | Unanswered

-Are staffing shortfall incidents documented with clear mitigation actions and evidence of escalation when safe staffing could not be maintained?
+Are staffing shortfall incidents documented with mitigation actions and escalation where safe staffing could not be maintained?

 Supporting Notes